olivierhagolle/Start_maja/Readme.md

 http://osr-cesbio.ups-tlse.fr/echangeswww/majadata//S2__TEST_AUX_REFDE2_T31TFJ_0001.HDR

-The DBL file is a tar file (I am innocent for this choice...) that can be opend with tar xvf
+The DBL file is a tar file (I am innocent for this choice...) that can be opend with `tar xvf `.
+MAJA can use both the archive or un-archived version.
+My tool above does not provide the archived version.

 # Example workflow